-An APEC Pathfinder for Self-certification of Origin was launched by the CTI.
+An APEC Pathfinder for Self-Certification of Origin was launched by the CTI.
 This Pathfinder seeks to reduce the administrative burdens and costs associated with navigating complex rules of origin documentation and procedures when utilizing FTAs.
-Nine economies are now fully participating in the pathfinder.
-They include Australia; Brunei Darussalam; Canada; Japan; Korea; Malaysia; New Zealand; Singapore; and the United States.
+Eleven economies are now fully participating in the pathfinder.
+They include Australia; Brunei Darussalam; Canada; Japan; Korea; Malaysia; New Zealand; the Philippines; Singapore; Chinese Taipei and the United States.

 The APEC Self-Certification of Origin Capacity Building Programme was endorsed at the second CTI meeting in June 2010.
 The programme consists of a general workshop and four in-economy workshops aimed at supporting the further participation of APEC economies in the Pathfinder and contributing to the successful implementation for participating economies.
 The first workshop was held in Kuala Lumpur, Malaysia on 11-12 October 2010; the second in Manila, the Philippines on 10-11 February 2011; the third in Bandar Seri Begawan, Brunei Darussalam on 4-5 April 2011; and the fourth in Hanoi, Viet Nam on 28-29 July 2011.
 In order to maintain the momentum generated by the capacity building workshops, the MAG agreed in May 2011 to establish a rolling agenda item consisting of a yearly report from relevant economies on progress made towards implementing self-certification of origin and/or joining the Pathfinder initiative.